flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/online-atc.md

     <a href="../failures/">    <div class="imagemap" style="position: absolute; left: 1.3%; top: 57.5%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Failures</span></div></a>
     <a href="../settings/">    <div class="imagemap" style="position: absolute; left: 1.3%; top: 88.0%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Settings</span></div></a>
 </div>

+## Usage

+Go to the flyPad [ATSU/AOC settings page](settings.md#atsuaoc) and select your Online ATC service.

+!!! warning ""
+    Only VATSIM or IVAO can be used for this feature at this time.

+Go back to the ATC page and see the list of the currently available ATC stations.
+Click on a station to set this frequency in the Captain's RMP.

 ![Online ATC Frequency via click](../../assets/flypad/online-atc-frequency.png "Online ATC Frequency via click"){loading=lazy}